ryanq47/CS-EXTC2-NTP/leftoff.md

 for each chunk.

 client -> server (server strips NTP bs, just gets data) -> TS -> server (server adds NTP bs) -> client

+Left off by getting payload from server.
+Fill in for x64 as well, then work on chunking/the 0x00 setup to make sure it works